 TABLE OF CONTENTS

-What is THC Tincture?
+What is a THC Tincture?

-When we use the term tincture, we're practically referring to using alcohol as a solvent for extraction.
 In medicine, tinctures are one of the oldest methods of concentrating plant compounds.
 In fact, it's a historically-proven method for extracting valuable substances in a wide variety of plants, and that includes cannabis.

-THC tinctures are, therefore, alcohol-based cannabis extract or cannabis-infused with alcohol.
-For people who prefer not to smoke, inhale, or vape marijuana, cannabis tincture is a perfect alternative to enjoy weed.
 THC is one of the over 100 cannabinoids naturally occurring in marijuana.
 It is also the only cannabinoid with a significant psychoactive property.
-Unlike CBD tinctures, a pure THC tincture is expected to make a person ‘high'.

 Benefits of THC Tincture

-#1 Minimum effective dose
+#1 Minimum Effective Dose

 #2 Low-calorie

-For calorie-conscious users, tinctures are the perfect alternative.
-The thing about edibles is that they can be high in calories, especially those made from butter-infused cannaoil.
 Tinctures, on the other hand, are low in calories.
 So, if you're watching your weight, this is an excellent way to achieve what you want.
-On average, tinctures contain far less calories than most baked cannabis goods.

-If stored in a cool, dry place or a refrigerator, marijuana tinctures can last up to a year and more.
-You can take the tincture in bits and add it to your meal or other edibles such as juice, smoothies, beverages, etc.
+If stored in a cool, dry place or a refrigerator, marijuana tinctures can last up to a year and more..

 Just like cannabutter, THC tinctures can be used to make a wide range of subtle and exquisite products, many of which are already on the market today.